 is 13% below the SVM, a

-22% relative decrease (row ``macro-avg (90 classes)'').
+22% relative decrease (row ``macro-avg (90 classes)'' ).

-The table also compares Naive Bayes with the other classifiers we cover in this book: Rocchio and kNN.
+The table also compares NB with the other classifiers we cover in this book: Rocchio and kNN.
 In addition, we give numbers for decision trees , an important classification method we do not cover.
 The bottom part of the table shows that there is considerable variation from class to class.
 For instance, NB beats kNN on ship, but is much worse on money-fx.

 Comparing parts (a) and (b) of the table, one is struck by